 If we’re honest with ourselves, we, too, have traded true goodness for cheap, trifling goods.
 N.T.
 Wright correctly observes: “Made for joy, we settle for pleasure.
 Made for justice, we settle for vengeance.
 Made for relationship, we insist on our own way.”
 But the worst possible trade that we who know Christ can make, is to trade His mercy for despair.

 Remorse, anguish, and despair are so very bitter.
 But how sweet the taste of mercy!
 Judas wasn’t alone in betraying Jesus.
 Peter, after pledging his allegiance to his beloved master, denied Him three times.
 He then wept bitterly, but he never caved to despair.
 While Judas ended up taking his own life, Peter became a saint.
 I believe it’s because Peter never lost sight of who Jesus was: Love and Mercy.
-Sure enough, when the resurrected Jesus asks Peter if he loved Him, three times he boldly responds, “Yes, Lord, you know that I love you.”
+Sure enough, when the resurrected Jesus asks Peter if he loved Him, three times he boldly responds, “Yes, Lord, you know that I love you,” imperfect as his love might be at the time.
 Not once does Jesus say anything along the lines of, “How dare you say you love me when you denied me three times!”
-Far from it — Jesus entrusts him with the task of feeding and tending his sheep (John 21:15-17).
+Far from it — Jesus entrusted him with the task of feeding and tending His sheep (John 21:15-17).

 How could we not know that Jesus is full of mercy?
 Pope Francis reminds us in his recent Palm Sunday homily: